crystax/android-vendor-python-3-5/Doc/library/socket.rst

    interpreted the same way as by the built-in :func:`open` function.

-   The socket must be in blocking mode; it can have a timeout, but the file object's internal buffer may end up in a inconsistent state if a timeout occurs.
+   The socket must be in blocking mode; it can have a timeout, but the file object's internal buffer may end up in an inconsistent state if a timeout occurs.

    Closing the file object returned by :meth:`makefile` won't close the